AMD has had quite a journey over the past several years since the initial release of their Ryzen processors in 2017.

 But, it’s worth noting that the difference in FPS between these CPUs is very small, almost negligible.
 The new Ryzen 9 is less than 1% faster than Intel’s flagship i9.

-However, the Ryzen 9 7950X3D has a huge advantage in efficiency.
+However, the Ryzen 9 7950X3D has a huge efficiency advantage.
 Total system power consumption is half of the system with the i9-13900K.

 Of course, the X3D Ryzen is clocked lower so it performs slightly worse in multi-core workloads, but it is still quite fast.

-Considering the Ryzen 9 7950X3D draws considerably less power, the small los in performance is worth it.
+Considering the Ryzen 9 7950X3D draws considerably less power, the small loss in performance is worth it.

 Ryzen 9 7900X3D

 The Ryzen 9 7900X3D is not much different than the 7950X3D.
-The difference is that it has 4 cores less, but it is also $100 cheaper.
+The difference is that it has 4 cores, but it is also $100 cheaper.

 And even though it has 12 cores rather than 16 cores, its performance is almost identical to AMD’s 3D V-cache flagship.